Kailash Yatra Fixed Departure Date 2026 Click Here

 There are certain rules that an Indian pilgrim should consider here.
 An Indian pilgrim should obtain these permits and a Chinese visa before leaving India.
 Also, Indian citizens doing the Kailash and Mansarovar yatra via Nepal must obtain a Chinese Visa from the Embassy of China in New Delhi, not from the Embassy of China in Kathmandu.
 The visa processing time can take anywhere between 4-5 days.
 The duration is a bit short for Nepali citizens.

-The process to get a visa and permits for both Indian and Nepalese citizens is as follows:
+Visa and Permit process for both Indian and Nepalese citizens

 • Choose a licensed tour operator (India or Nepal) experienced in the Kailash Yatra.